Last Updated: March 21, 2022

 : 2+ skill ranks is very limiting, and because Paladins are so MAD Intelligence is frequently a dump stat.
 Paladins get a few important skills, but don’t expect to use them much.

-Aura of Good (Ex): This essentially never matters.
+(Ex): This essentially never matters.

 (Sp): Consider so much of the Paladin’s flavor involves hunting evil, this makes your life a lot easier.
 Use it to check potentially disguised enemies, or to peek through thin barriers.